-GOP To Make Media-Bashing a Big Thing in 2018
+GOP to Make Media-Bashing a Big Thing in 2018

 It’s “going to be a major part of the strategy,” he predicted.

-The obvious question these plans raise is whether there is any awareness of a limit to acceptable media-bashing—particularly in the wake of the actual, literal bashing of an actual journalist by now-Congressman-elect Greg Gianforte of Montana.
+The obvious question these plans raise is whether there is any awareness of a limit to acceptable media-bashing — particularly in the wake of the literal bashing of an actual journalist by now-congressman-elect Greg Gianforte of Montana.

 While no Republican pol or consultant is about to go on the record and say Gianforte helped himself politically by slugging Ben Jacobs, the fact that he’s headed to Congress speaks for itself.
 So you can expect others to push the envelope in the near future.
 And that is especially true if Trump continues to make attacks on the media central to his presidency.
 And why wouldn’t he?
-It’s a talking point all Republicans can agree on regardless of where they are on a border adjustment tax or exactly how many Obamacare regs should survive.
+It’s a talking point all Republicans can agree on regardless of where they are on a border-adjustment tax or exactly how many Obamacare regs should survive.